From Cannings model to Brownian motion conditioned on local time profile: Coalescent process

-For later use in the proof of the main theorem, when applying part~\eqref{item:puni1} of Corollary~\ref{puni}, we will mainly need the cases $l=1$ or $2$.
+For later use in the proof of the main theorem, when applying \eqref{item:puni1}, we will mainly need the cases $l=1$ or $2$.
 Following the same argument as in the proof of Proposition~\ref{prop:coal-prob}, Corollary~\ref{puni} admits the following refinement.